February 2026 Newsletter

 AHTA Website Update Notification

-AHTA wants to extend our sincerest apologies for the unexpected delays in completing the updated website.
+www.ahta.org has been updated with dynamic pages of current information and ease of access!
+As we finalize some of the content AHTA wants to extend our sincerest apologies for the unexpected delays in completing the updated website.
+Some users have experienced difficulties accessing the membership sections.
+Clearing browser cache typically resolves this issue.
 During the integration we encountered unforeseen technical complexities that required extensive work to ensure the website’s functioning.
-Currently we are working diligently to update the pages with current information and ease of access.
-We anticipate the website will be completed by the end of January.
+We anticipate the website will be completed by the end of February.
 Thank you all for your incredible patience and understanding as we work to bring you the improved experience you deserve!

 Updates from AHTA